traefik/traefik-helm-chart/.github/PULL_REQUEST_TEMPLATE.md

 ### More

-- [ ] Yes, I updated tests accordingly
+- [ ] Yes, I updated the tests accordingly
 - [ ] Yes, `make test` is all green